MegaManSec/JoshuaHu/menu/topics.md

 * [Stealing All of Hashicorp Vault's Secrets Using Login Enumeration](https://joshua.hu/hashicorp-vault-secret-dumping)

 ## Big writeups: incidents, vulns, audits, and DoS

+The long ones: a 55-vulnerability Squid audit, supply-chain backdoors, libwebp fallout, and other incidents, audits, and denial-of-service research.

 * [Hacking fun with zip-slips, tar-slips, symlinks, hardlinks, collisions, and more](https://joshua.hu/tarslip-zipslip-symlink-hardlink-generator)
 * [55 Vulnerabilities in Squid Caching Proxy and 35 0days](https://joshua.hu/squid-security-audit-35-0days-45-exploits)